diogolhc/feup-mieic-lpoo-proj/docs/README.md

 all the classes in [controller.weather.state](../src/main/java/controller/farm/weather/state), because at this point they will have identical *updateWeather* methods.
-Finally, the resulting class can be inlined in [WeatherController](../src/main/java/controller/farm/weather/WeatherController.java) because it no longer makes sense to have a state.
+Finally, the resulting class can be inlined in [WeatherController](../src/main/java/controller/farm/weather/WeatherController.java) because it no longer makes sense to have a state and thus both classes have the same responsibility.

 ## OTHER KNOWN PROBLEMS

 - The tests created for the drawer classes are actually integration tests rather than unit tests.
 They will be replaced with actual unit tests after refactoring the drawers and viewers class (see **Middle Man** section of the known code smells).
+- There are not many viewer tests because of the code smell identified in the previous section.
+- There aren't tests for the MenuBuilder classes because it is likely that they will be refactored in some way based on the known problems described in this report.

 ## TESTING